allind/EukDetect/README.md

 eukdetect --mode alncmd --configfile [config file] --cores [cores]
 ```

+**Eukdetect information**
+Currently, EukDetect only supports analysis of reads that are over 75 base pairs long.

+For more information about EukDetect, please see the biorxiv manuscript: [link coming soon]

 ## Taxonomy database version

 **This section is only necessary to read if you are getting errors from the ete3 package.**